 Communities of interest may include:

-What environment, or setting, will your project be delivered in?
+What environment, or setting, will your activity be delivered in?

 Environments may include:

 Details about how local action will be managed and what processes will be required also need to be considered.